opvious/sdk.py/README.md

 ## Environments

-Clients are compatible with Pyodide environments, for example JupyterLite kernels.
-Simply install the package as usual, omitting the `aio` optional
+Clients are compatible with Pyodide environments, for example [JupyterLite][] kernels.
+Simply install the package as usual in a notebook, omitting the `aio` optional dependencies:
-dependencies:

 ```python
 import piplite